-Most of social media in China are linked to e-commerce in some ways since browsing on those platforms are a big part of the customer buying journey.
-Consumers discover new products, read product reviews and interact with brands on social media before making purchases.
+Most of the social media in China are linked to e-commerce in some ways since browsing on those platforms is a big part of the customer buying journey.
+Consumers discover new products, read product reviews, and interact with brands on social media before making purchases.

-As short video platforms also play as a social media where people socialise, have fun, explore contents, interact with brands…, these sites have started to expand into e-commerce business.
+As short video platforms also play as social media where people socialize, have fun, explore content, and interact with brands.
+These sites have started to expand into the e-commerce business.

 Douyin and Kuaishou are now selling products within the platforms.

 Kuaishou is allowing selected users to open up what it calls “little shops” within its platform, where users and merchants can link to products from e-commerce marketplaces such as Alibaba’s Taobao as well as WeChat shop platform Youzan within their media posts.

 Meanwhile, Douyin launched e-commerce features within their app earlier this year that also allows users to link products on Taobao to their postings.

 Not only is video content eye-catching, but it also provides a channel for customers to see how a product looks and feels in real life.
 This shortens the customer journey, and customers are more likely to make impulse buys.